lanrat/certgraph/README.md

 * **http** this is the default driver which works by connecting to the hosts over HTTPS and retrieving the certificates from the SSL connection

 * **smtp** like the *http* driver, but connects over port 25 and issues the *starttls* command to retrieve the certificates from the SSL connection

+* **censys** this driver searches Certificate Transparency logs via [censys.io](https://search.censys.io/certificates).
+No packets are sent to any of the domains when using this driver.
+Requires Censys API keys

 * **crtsh** this driver searches Certificate Transparency logs via [crt.sh](https://crt.sh/).
 No packets are sent to any of the domains when using this driver